 Mahadeen rejected the claim, saying that while there were Islamists among the protesters, there were also others from leftist groups and independents.

 One man died of a heart attack in Friday's protests, officials said.
 Among those calling for the dismissal of government officials were family members of the 56-year-old protester.

 The brothers and sons of Fakhri Jamil blamed the heart attack on beatings they say he sustained from security forces and "thugs."

 Al-Majali said security forces should not be accused of any shortcomings or negligence during Friday's protest, noting that had they not intervened during the clashes, "today we would have had funerals that cannot be counted."
-He said the forces practiced restraint and intervened only to prevent bloodshed and save citizens' lives.

 A CNN team in Amman on Friday witnessed some security forces beating up anti-government protesters.